How to Get a 1099-MISC Corrected

 First, you should know when your client is required to send you 1099-MISC.
 If they paid you less than $600 during the tax year, they aren't required to issue a form.
 Also, be clear that your status fits the definition of an independent contractor.
 If you have worked for a company as an employee and not an independent contractor, you should have received a W-2 instead.

 Like a W-2, a 1099-MISC covers the tax year (January 1 to December 1) for which it was issued.
 When an employer reports your 1099 to the IRS, it will report any payments issued during that period.
 So, even if you received a check on January 1, go by the check issue date to ensure your tax reporting lines up with the client's.
 Pay close attention to payment issue dates around the turn of the year.
 This might clear up any mistakes easily.

 If the company issuing your 1099 was bought by another company during the tax year and you continued to work for the new owner, you could receive two 1099s for the year—one from the old owner and one from the new.
 If one of these 1099s is late or missing, this could explain what appears to be an incorrect amount of compensation on your 1099.

 How to Get a Corrected 1099

-What If Your Client Disputes Your Records of Business Income?
+If Your Client Disputes Your Income Records

-I am not a tax attorney, CPA or tax preparation specialist.
+I am not a tax attorney, CPA, or tax preparation specialist.
 For specific questions about your taxes, please refer to IRS publications or consult a tax specialist.